Is LinkedIn Premium Worth It? Complete Review 2026 | 4 Plan Comparison + Money-Saving Tips

 Real experience (PTT):

-Tip 2: Choose Annual Billing (Save 17%)
+Tip 2: Choose Annual Billing (Save up to 50%)

-Annual vs. monthly billing comparison:
+Annual vs. monthly billing comparison (LinkedIn's official USD pricing):

 | Plan | Monthly total (12 months) | Annual total | Savings | Discount |